 What concentrations can I choose from at UD for my M.B.A.?

 You may choose electives to complete a program concentration based on your career goals and interest.
-Specific concentrations are offered in accounting, cyber-security, finance and marketing.
+Specific concentrations are offered in cyber-security, finance and marketing.

 May I apply my professional experience toward my M.B.A.?

 The graduate committee will review your transcripts and résumé and will determine waivers of foundation course work based on your background, professional experience, relevant certificates and training, and dates of completion of relevant undergraduate course work.